bioboxes/bbx-base/README.md

-# A simple bioboxes base image for Docker
+# A simple bioboxes base image for Docker (EXPERIMENTAL!)

 ## Description